 Use a mild wood like a fruit wood or oak to smoke with.
 Traditionally, alder is used with fish and if you can get some, it makes a great smoke flavor.

 Try to place the trout in such a way as to let the smoke get to the insides of the fish.
 Once the trout is smoked it will be easy to remove the bones because the slow cooking process helps separate the meat from the bones.

 Once the trout is completely smoked, a tasty meal is ready for you to enjoy.
-You can eat them just the way they are, making them an entree to a full meal with your favorite sides.
+You can eat them just the way they are, making them a meal with your favorite sides.

 You can also use the smoked trout almost like smoked salmon as an appetizer or an ingredient in other dishes.
 A recipe you might want to try combines 1 cup of smoked trout meat with 2 cups of cream cheese.
 Season this with garlic and Tabasco and serve it as a dip.
 People will love it.

 Smoked trout can be frozen for months or refrigerated for days.
 Remember that this fish isn't preserved and if you don't do something with it right away, it needs to be refrigerated.